Nonperturbative comparison of clover and HISQ quarks in lattice QCD and the properties of the phi meson: Z factors

 An alternative method, but one that we do not use, would be to set the cl-cl decay constant equal to the physical value of 181.14(55) MeV obtained in~\cite{Dowdall:2013rya}.
 Because the discretisation effects seen in the H-H values of $f_{\eta_s}$ are so small this would make little difference - at most 0.5\% on set 1.

 Exactly the same arguments and procedure apply to determining $af_{\eta_s}/Z_{A^4}$ and $Z_{A^4}$ in the H-cl case.
 In this case, because the $\eta_s$ mass is not exactly the same as the tuned value there is a difference between matching decay constants and matching matrix elements ($f_{\eta_s}M_{\eta_s}$).
 Because the difference in mass is a discretisation effect we have chosen to match decay constants.
 The differences between doing this and matching the matrix element $f_{\eta_s}M_{\eta_s}$ are as large as 6\% on set 1, but fall to 1\% on fine set 8, and act in the direction of making $Z_{A^4}$ smaller than that quoted.
 We can use this variation to assess the size of nonperturbative effects appearing in our nonperturbative determination of the $Z$ factors.
+A 6\% effect on the coarsest lattices is not a surprising result; $(a\Lambda)^2$ with $\Lambda$ around a few hundred MeV would give something similar.

 The values of $Z_{A^4}$ for the cl-cl and H-cl current are then given in column 5 of Table~\ref{tab:etas}.

 Figure~\ref{fig:effamp} illustrates directly how similar the H-H and cl-cl correlators in terms of their $t$-dependence.
 The figure shows the result in each case of dividing the correlator (with the pseudoscalar current at source and sink) by the fit function $a_0^2f(E_0,t)$ corresponding to the ground state.
 The central value of both effective amplitudes is then 1 at large times.
 The statistical uncertainties in the H-H case are about 2.5 times smaller than the cl-cl case when double the number of configurations was used.
 The results for the two amplitudes agree well away from the central plateau region, showing that the contributions of excited states to the correlators are also well matched.
 Discretisation errors give differences at small times.